CESSProject/doc-v2/cess-miners/storage-miner/multi-miner.md

 Install multi-nodes can be illustrated as below:

-- watchTower: When there is a difference between the local storage node image and the official storage node image, watchtower will automatically pull the new official image, create a new miner, and then delete the old one.
+- WatchTower: When there is a difference between the local storage node image and the official storage node image, watchtower will automatically pull the new official image, create a new miner, and then delete the old one.
-- storage node: A storage node communicate with each other via P2P.
+- Storage node: A storage node communicate with each other via HTTP.
 The ports configured in the config template are: 15001, 15002.
-- chain: A chain node. storage node query blockchain data through the chain node's 9944 port by default; chain nodes synchronize data among themselves through the default port: 30336.
+- Chain: A chain node. storage node query blockchain data through the chain node's 9944 port by default; chain nodes synchronize data among themselves through the default port: 30336.
-- watchdog: storage nodes monitor. can scrape node's data from different hosts and alert user when some exception occurs.
+- Watchdog: storage nodes monitor. can scrape node's data from different hosts and alert user when some exception occurs.
-- dashboard: The dashboard of storage node monitor. can display the storage node data in a web page.
+- Dashboard: The dashboard of storage node monitor. can display the storage node data in a web page.

 ![Multi-miner Architecture](../../assets/storage-miner/multi-miner/multi-miner-arch.png)